 However, it’s important to remember that leaders do not just run a business – they are leading a human team.
 Daniel Goleman, in Emotional Intelligence, states that having a single-minded focus on goals isn’t enough.
 Leaders must develop a triple focus to address human concerns in three areas.
 These are self (inner), people (other), and system (outer) awareness.
 “Inner focus” refers to managing your own time and your personal priorities.
 “Other focus” builds our connections to the people in our network, and “outer focus” lets us navigate the external world.
 Goleman states that the challenge here is finding the right balance.
 Knowing when to use the right kind of focus at the right time, sensing emerging realities and opportunities.

 The current circumstances will be new to so many leaders.
 How will they respond to leading virtual teams and a virtual workforce?
 Perhaps at a time when human connections are physically restricted, a good leader should prioritise “other focus” and relational support within the team.
-At a time when digital disruption as well as physical threats affect us, a visionary leader would look at how to strengthen the workforce during this extraordinary time.
+At a time when digital disruption, as well as physical threats, affect us, a visionary leader would look at how to strengthen the workforce during this extraordinary time.
 One clear way is to build resilience and career adaptability in the workforce.
-As events unfold it will be the resilience of people to able to cope with what come may that will not only sustain them, but the business, the economy and society at large.
+As events unfold it will be the resilience of people to able to cope with what comes may that will not only sustain them, but the business, the economy and society at large.

 There has never been such an optimum time as now for everyone to consider their personal development and career goals.
 Leaders should encourage this.